popolo-project/popolo-spec/specs/motion.md

     >That the House do now proceed to the Orders of the Day.

-1. the subject of the motion
+1. a resource that the motion specifically references

     >e.g. a bill, an amendment, a motion, etc.